 I’ve been waiting a long time to announce this… Applegate is now an official Whole30 Approved partner, with a very long list of Whole30 Approved products!
 Today, we’re showing you how to use three of their most popular items in Whole30 shareable bite recipes, perfect for parties this holiday season.
+(OF COURSE we had to make Whole30 Bacon Wrapped Brussels Sprouts!)
 But first, some background on why I was so excited to hear from Applegate about coming on board.

 Applegate products—like their hot dogs, prosciutto, and dinner sausages— have been a staple in my household for years.
 Their commitment to animal welfare and clean ingredients makes them a choice I can feel good about, and their convenience makes it easy for me to get a delicious Whole30 dinner on the table even when I’m short on time.
 I love that I can buy my favorite Applegate items in every store I shop, and I love that almost all of YOU (in the U.S., at least) have access to these Whole30 Approved protein sources in your local stores, too.

 I’ve also been impressed with their commitment to our Whole30 community.
 It all started with this Tweet back in August…

 Yeah, THAT got my attention!
 They’ve also added features to their website that make it easy for Whole30’ers to find the Applegate products that fit the rules of our program, and I’ve already approved Whole30-branded coupons for Applegate products going into several grocery chains nationwide.
 This kind of community focus, making sure Whole30 Approved products are accessible and affordable for my community, are exactly the kind of qualities I look for in a partner.